tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 2. There's scripting which checks if your token set up is correct to begin making requests.
 3. Tokens are passed in subsequent requests using __Bearer Token__ authentication on the requests needing it.
 Just turn it on - done.
 4. This was done "by design" so you can easily add your own requests or copy them and move them around with little to no impact whenever oAuth 2.0 is needed.
-5. You can also find and copy the requests named something like "Set your oAuth 2.0 Token in Authorization tab" whenever you need to establish oAuth 2.0 before another request or add it to a folder.
+5. You can also find and copy the requests named something like **Set your oAuth 2.0 Token in Authorization tab** whenever you need to establish oAuth 2.0 before another request or add it to a folder.

 #### Establishing oAuth 2.0 (First Time and Details)

-- Look for the request with a name like "Set your oAuth 2.0 Token in Authorization tab"
+- Look for the request with a name like **Set your oAuth 2.0 Token in Authorization tab**
-- Please don't try to do a bunch of manual work on your token setup or get fancy.
-Agains, it's all filled in for you with variables.
+- Please don't try to do a bunch of manual work on your token setup or get fancy here.
+Again, it's all filled in with variables already.

-Follow these steps which will also be provided during an oAuth error state in Postman's *Console* as errors:
+Follow these steps to establish and used your token.
+These or something very similar will be provided as an error in the **Console** if there's an oAuth error state:

 1. Click on the Request with a name like "Set your oAuth 2.0 Token here in Authorization tab"
 2. Click the "Authorization" tab